ENI6M4/Socialism/README.md

 <a href="https://archive.org/stream/HowDoPeopleLiveInTheGDR/How%20do%20people%20live%20in%20the%20GDR#page/n3/mode/2up"> -- Living Standards in the DDR </a>
 <br>
 <a href="https://www.youtube.com/watch?v=WzzQCTOlhNk"> -- DDR: Properous Workers State </a>
-<a href="https://www.telegraph.co.uk/expat/expatnews/6373531/Womens-love-lives-were-better-in-East-Germany-before-the-Berlin-Wall-fell.html"> -- Womens Love Lives Were Bettere in East Germany Before The Berlin Wall Fell
+<a href="https://www.telegraph.co.uk/expat/expatnews/6373531/Womens-love-lives-were-better-in-East-Germany-before-the-Berlin-Wall-fell.html"> -- Womens Love Lives Were Better in East Germany Before The Berlin Wall Fell
 <a href="https://www.youtube.com/watch?v=9cMccZG-dGc&has_verified=1"> -- Do Communists Have Better Sex? </a>
 <br>
 <a href="https://cdn.discordapp.com/attachments/440568844738625546/507102545198710784/HoneckerRevisionismusueb..de.en.pdf"> -- Revisionism of the Erich Honecker Clique </a>